yashu1wwww/Bookmyshow-Movies-Live-Ratings-Count/README.md

 # Bookmyshow-Movies-Live-Ratings-Count

-IMDb Movies TV Shows Ratings Counts, Using Google Search web scraping techniques
+Bookmyshow Movies Live Ratings Counts, Using Google Search web scraping techniques

 # Since Bms doesn't provide an API key, so used Google's displayed text to fetch and display the output